Dimtemp/Azure-Academy/level3a-network-watcher.md

     > **Note**: The Azure portal allows you to configure both directions of the peering simultaneously.
 When using other management tools, each direction must be configured independently.

-#### Task 4: Establish service endpoints to an Azure Storage account and Azure SQL Database instance
+#### Task 4: Establish service endpoints to an Azure Storage account

 1. In the Azure portal, navigate to the **az1010301b-vnet1** virtual network blade.

-1. From the **az1010301b-vnet1** virtual network blade, display the **Service endpoints** blade.
+1. Select **Service endpoints**.

-1. From the **az1010301b-vnet1 - Service endpoints** blade, add a service endpoint with the following settings:
+1. Add a service endpoint with the following settings:

     - Service: **Microsoft.Storage**

-    - Subnets: **subnet0**

-1. Repeat the step to create a second service endpoint:

-    - Service: **Microsoft.Sql**

     - Subnets: **subnet0**